YourOnlineSquad/nathaniels-barber-shop/services/line-up.md

       <div>
         <h3 style="color: var(--accent-gold); margin-bottom: 20px; font-size: 27px;">Building Confidence</h3>
         <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-bottom: 40px;">
           A great haircut does wonders for a young man's confidence.
-Whether it is for back-to-school photos, a special event in Minnehaha County, or just routine grooming, we work with parents and kids to find a style they genuinely love and feel proud to wear.
+Whether it is for back-to-school photos, a special event in Minnehaha County, or just routine maintenance, we work with parents and kids to find a style they genuinely love and feel proud to wear.
         </p>

         <h3 style="color: var(--accent-gold); margin-bottom: 20px; font-size: 27px;">The Unrushed Promise</h3>